robertguss/howtocode.io/src/pages/posts/astro/static-site-generator-overview.md

 ---
-title: "Astro - 1.
-Overview & Intro"
+title: 'Astro - 1.
+Overview & Intro'
-date: "2021-10-08"
+date: '2021-10-08'
-slug: "astro-static-site-generator-overview"
+slug: 'astro-static-site-generator-overview'
-description: "Astro is a new static site generator built by the creators of Snowpack.
-In this article I discuss what makes Astro unique and why you may want to consider using it for your next project."
+description: 'Astro is a new static site generator built by the creators of Snowpack.
+In this article I discuss what makes Astro unique and why you may want to consider using it for your next project.'
-hero: "/images/astro/astro-cover.png"
+hero: '/images/astro/getting-started-with-astro.jpg'
-tags: ["astro-static-site-generator"]
+tags: ['astro-static-site-generator']
-layout: "../../layouts/BlogPostLayout.astro"
+layout: '../../layouts/BlogPostLayout.astro'
 ---

 [Astro](https://astro.build/) is a brand new static site generator created by the developers of [Snowpack](https://www.snowpack.dev/).
 Astro, however, is not _just another_ static site generator.
 It has some really unique and powerful features that make it a compelling choice.